 - When we disagree, try to understand why.
-Disagreements, both social and technical, happen all the time and the OpenStack community is no exception.
+Disagreements, both social and technical, happen all the time and the OpenStack Foundation community is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
-The strength of the OpenStack community comes from its varied community, people from a wide range of backgrounds.
+The strength of the OpenStack Foundation community comes from its varied members, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Focus on helping to resolve issues and learning from mistakes.
 It is important that we resolve disagreements and differing views constructively and with the help of the community and community processes.
 We have a series of governance bodies which help to guide the right course for projects managed by the OpenStack Foundation.
 When our goals differ dramatically, we encourage the creation of alternative implementations, so that the community can test new ideas and contribute to the discussion.

 - When we are unsure, we ask for help.
-Nobody knows everything, and nobody is expected to be perfect in the OpenStack community.
+Nobody knows everything, and nobody is expected to be perfect in the OpenStack Foundation community.
 Asking questions avoids many problems down the road, and so questions are encouraged.
 Those who are asked questions should be responsive and helpful.
 However, when asking a question, care must be taken to do so in an appropriate forum.

-We take the following very seriously, and any violations may impact your ability to participate in the OpenStack community
+We take the following very seriously, and any violations may impact your ability to participate in the OpenStack Foundation community

 - Be careful with your words and actions.
 We are a community of professionals, and we conduct ourselves professionally.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior is not acceptable and should be reported.
 This includes but is not limited to: